HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week3/assignment.md

 #### Adding an activity

-Lets create the first part of the functionality that is **adding activities.**
+Let's create the first part of the functionality that is **adding activities.**

 Create a variable called `activities` that stores all activities of the day.
 What type of variable would you think would make sense?
 Create a function called `addActivity`.
 It should have three parameters: `date`, `activity` and `duration`.
 The `date` should be a string, the `activity` a string and the `duration` a number.
 To save the activity push an object that contains the date, the activity and the duration to the activities variable.